The 10 Best DAWs in the World (2023) for Windows and Mac

 Picking the right DAW is not an easy choice to make.
 Here is our pick of the top ten DAWs that you need to know about, in no particular order:

 1. Ableton Live 11

 Ableton Live was created by a Berlin-based company Ableton AG and is currently in its eleventh edition.
-This has become an incredibly popular DAW since it can be used as not just a recording DAW but also for live performances.
+This has become an incredibly popular if not the most popular DAW since it can be used as not just a recording DAW but also for live performances.

 - The unique ‘session’ and ‘arrangement’ views that users can toggle between.
 This makes it a powerful live performance tool.

 - Extensive library built, especially for electronic music producers.
-The stock plugins and VSTs are highly customizable.
+The stock plugins and VSTs (virtual instruments) are highly customizable.

 - Editing, MIDI and automation features are highly intuitive and make post-production a hassle-free process.

 - Before you decide to buy the DAW, Ableton lets you download it with full features for a trial period.
 You can use this time to familiarise yourself with the visual interface and explore it thoroughly before you make a purchase.

 - Ableton Live is known for being stable and does not have too many crashes, making it reliable for use during live performances.

 - Attention to detail such as the ‘swap mode’ to change sounds makes for an efficient workflow.